benichi2022/Python-For-Cybersecurity/README.md

 # Building counter-offensive tools as part of a defensive operations

-# Guide - Mitre Frameworks
+# Guide - MITRE Frameworks